bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-The most common navigation components are, a horizontal navigation bar, a vertical navigation menu, a menu hiding behind a button, and a footer navigation menu.
+<p>The most common navigation components are, a horizontal navigation bar, a vertical navigation menu, a menu hiding behind a button, and a footer navigation menu.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s01-e.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->